stiglers-eponym/BeamerPresenter/README.md

 \usepackage{pgfpages}
 \setbeameroption{show notes on second screen=right}
 ```
-In this case links on the note page might require some patches in LaTeX.
+In this case links on the notes pages might require some patches in LaTeX.